Configured-logger-close

 output

-Bool- Whether the wrappedRuntimeSink::close(...)call reported a successful close action.
+Bool- Whether the wrappedRuntimeSink::close(...)call reported a successful close path.

 Explanation